augustash/magento2-frontools-1.7/README.md

 1. Run `composer require snowdog/frontools`
 2. Go to package directory `cd vendor/snowdog/frontools`
 3. Run `yarn` or `npm install`
+4. Run `yarn add stylelint-order stylelint-scss`
-4. Decide where you want to keep your config files.
+5. Decide where you want to keep your config files.
 You can store them in Frontools `config` directory or in `dev/tools/frontools/config`.
 There is a `gulp setup` task to copy all sample config files from the `config` to `dev/tools/frontools/config` and create a convenient symlink `tools` in the project root.
 If you want to keep config files inside frontools `config` dir, you have to handle this manually.
-5. Define your themes in `themes.json`.
+6. Define your themes in `themes.json`.

 ## `themes.json` structure
 Check `config/themes.json.sample` to get samples.